 This system categorizes people into four seasons, based on the undertone of their skin.
 Those with a cool (blue) undertone are Winter or Summer; those with a warm (yellow) undertone are Autumn or Spring.

 More recently, the four seasonal palettes have been expanded, to take into account the fact that many people have coloring characteristics common to more than one season.
 Try out the Colorwise.me website to determine your color palette and get advice about what colors look best on you.

 Shopping for clothes at any age is hard work.
 This is especially true given the fact that sales assistants are not necessarily compensated to make us look great; they are paid to sell us clothes.

 Shop assistants will sell you anything.
 Very few of them will tell you the truth about the color.

-Melanie’s advice is to take a friend with you on your shopping trip.
-Not only will they be more likely to give you an honest opinion about how each item of clothing looks on you, but, they can help you to stand up to the shop assistants and take the time you need to make good fashion decisions.
+The advice here is to take a friend with you on your shopping trip.
+Not only will they be more likely to give you an honest opinion about how each item of clothing looks on you, but they can help you to stand up to the shop assistants and take the time you need to make good fashion decisions.

-Has anyone every told you, “That top looks fantastic with your eyes!”
+Has anyone ever told you, “That top looks fantastic with your eyes!”
 Be careful.
 Most of the time, people actually mean that the color in an item of clothing “matches” our eyes.

-Do you agree with Melanie’s tips for choosing colors that look great on you?
+Do you agree with these tips for choosing colors that look great on you?
 Have you ever chosen an item of clothing that you loved because of its color, only to find that it didn’t look good on you?
-Please add your thoughts in the comments section below.